ArthurHovanesian/hangman/README.md

 19. Bug: upon losing, thousands of copies of current user and score are inserted into database -Has to do with componentDidUpdate calling the function to make a post request -temporary Fix: but condition in componentDidUpdate to check for prev vs curr gameover state

+20. I want to animate life bar refilling after every Round -setinterval to this setstate and add 1 to attemptsleft -stuck in loop
+  -try putting nested conditionals and a stopinterval state. still stuck in loop -works better with settimeout but now doesn't advance past loading screen
+  -Fix: settimout on getWOrd() after settimeout on switching to loading screen, with same time.